-That the males of the breed wil have much a much longer growth of hair around the neck than the females which will make these guys a bit more difficult to maintain.
+That the males of the breed will have much a much longer growth of hair around the neck than the females, which will make these guys a bit more difficult to maintain.

-Is a problem with this dog for sure.
+Is a problem with this dog.
 Regular brushing done every week is a must.
 Otherwise, you will find hair all over the house and it can get rather “unhygienic”.

 The Belgian Tervuren Temperament

 You can trust the Terv to protect your family… One of the most noticeable things about the Belgian Tervuren is his remarkable coolness under pressure.
 He is always in control, and very brave when under attack.
 This is why, the Terv has been chosen to be the “breed of choice” by many police departments and emergency rescue centers worldwide!

 The Terv is a very good guard dog or watch dog.

 Most Terv’s tend to be very alert and “sharp” dogs that are capable of discriminating between the good guys and the bad guys.
 While at the same time refraining from being “naturally” aggressive.

 Is one of those “kinds” of dogs that’s not going to be shy or afraid, and ready to “mix it up” if it has too, while being very friendly and social all at the same time.
 This is why you’ll typically find that most Terv’s will seek out the attention of his or her owner and won’t like to be left on his own for extended periods of time.
 He’s almost like an energetic bunny, always up to something.